mlanza/proposal-command-syntax/README.md

 * Unofficial, Incubation — not even T39 **Stage 0**

 ## What
-Command syntax visually flags operations (methods or functions) which are commands (because of side effects) so they stand apart from queries.
+Command syntax visually flags operations (methods or functions) which are commands so they stand apart from queries.
+Since commands are subject to side effects, drawing attention to these unsafe operations is worthwhile.

 It also provides a means by which commands can be invoked so that, instead of the actual result, it returns the subject.
 * For methods the subject is `this`.